MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 6. Search in content hub for other devices, Software as a service (SaaS) apps that require logs to be sent to Sentinel.
 For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content ](/azure/sentinel/sentinel-solutions-deploy).

-## Step 2: Enable User Entity Behavior Analytics
+## Step 2: Enable user entity behavior analytics

-After setting up data connectors in Microsoft Sentinel, make sure to enable [User Entity Behavior Analysis](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
+After setting up data connectors in Microsoft Sentinel, make sure to enable [user entity behavior analytics](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
 Often, anomaly detection through UEBA is the best method for detecting Zero-day exploits early on.

 Data Sources required: